BORN GUILTY

 Thursday, May 30, 2002

-sincerity asks, "What should a child of murderers look like?"
-Like others
+worried sincerity asks, "What should a child of murderers look like?"

-whose parents were Nazis, she is trying to come to terms with probably the
+Like others whose parents were Nazis, she is trying to come to terms

 the hopeful to the sickening.

-of deeply complex and conflicted people, whose damaged psychology, previously
+portraits of deeply complex and conflicted people, whose damaged

-interviewed.
-In the play Sichrovsky is a character -- the protagonist, in
+Sichrovsky interviewed.
+In the play Sichrovsky is a character -- the

 is less interesting than the people he talks to.

-powerful, and it's here that Roth is most impressive, transforming many passages
+wrenchingly powerful, and it's here that Roth is most impressive,

 she is dreaming.